Brecon Mountain Railway

 The American feel of the line is apparent from this photo of 1930 US-built Baldwin Pacific No. 2 on 11 April 2004.

 The Brecon Mountain Railway (Welsh: Rheilffordd Fynydd y Bannau) is a narrow gauge tourist railway on the south side of the Brecon Beacons in Wales.
 It climbs northwards from Pant along the full length of the Pontsticill Reservoir (also called 'Taf Fechan' reservoir by Welsh Water) and continues past the adjoining Pentwyn Reservoir to Torpantau railway station.
-The railway's starting point at Pant is located 2 mile north of the town centre of Merthyr Tydfil, Merthyr Tydfil County Borough, South-East Wales.
+The railway's starting point at Pant is located 2 mile north of the town centre of Merthyr Tydfil.

 Route description

 The line runs along part of the trackbed of the northern section of the former Brecon and Merthyr Railway from Pant to a new station at Torpantau, via Pontsticill and Dolygaer, a total of about 4.5 mi.

 This takes the BMR just short of the southern entrance to the 667 yd (610 m) long Torpantau tunnel, the highest railway tunnel in Great Britain, which carried the original line through the hills along the side of Glyn Collwn to Brecon or to Moat Lane or Hereford via junctions at Talyllyn and Three Cocks.

 One of the benefits of the line, and a condition of the planning permission, is that tourists can access and experience part of the Brecon Beacons National Park without driving their cars through it.
 Car parking for railway passengers is only available at Pant Station, outside the Brecon Beacons National Park.

 The Brecon Mountain Railway is a member of the Great Little Trains of Wales.